-This next in a series that combine “the mask” and the film, THEY LIVE, is about one or two of the “’ism’s” not taboo or forbidden in our society, culture.
-But on contrary, such is on a scale like no other single sovereign and, in all assessment, is one possibility of the true form of government that we serve—though inclined to believe that it serves us, present and future.
+Materialism/consumerism is on a scale like that of no other single sovereign and, in all assessment, is one possibility of the true form of American government that we serve—though inclined to believe that it serves us, present and future.

-Consumerism /materialism and secularism are each & all encouraged; emphasized as essentially the ethos of our economy (not a system based on production as much as consumption, debt much more than saving and an endless and unlimited indulgence that finally produces nothing but dissatisfaction, disillusionment and even distrust among and between persons, parties and classes).
+With materialism/consumerism is also secularism; emphasized as essentially the ethos of our economy (not a system based on production as much as consumption, debt much more than saving and an endless and unlimited indulgence that finally produces nothing but dissatisfaction, disillusionment and even distrust among/between persons, parties and classes).

-CONSUME is a softer side of tyranny; a side angled as to appear as though it is altogether good and right in keeping with a quest for The American Dream.
-More than “two chickens in every pot”, and much more than most dreamed of in the past, our lives are saturated with this theme, and insatiable appetite driven far above and beyond our needs and still the sky is the limit.
+"CONSUME" is a softer side of tyranny; a side angled as to appear as though it is altogether good and right in keeping with a quest for The American Dream.
+Our lives are saturated with this theme, and insatiable appetite driven far above and beyond our needs.

 From Noam Chomsky,

 All over the place, from the popular culture to the propaganda system, there is constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume.

 To some degree, and to their credit, young folks of the '60s attempted to push-back on what Francis Schaeffer called “the plastic culture” (consumption, consumerism, etc.), “dominated by materialism.”
 He writes: